Graphic Artist vs Graphic Designer: Understanding the Difference

 Animation

-Both graphic artists and graphic designers must create a strong portfolio for potential employers or freelance clients to review.
-If you’re an aspiring graphic artist or designer, online training and specialisation programmes can be good ways to build a collection of work that demonstrates your skills and talents.
+As a graphic designer, it’s important to be knowledgeable about design principles and the latest computer software used in the industry.
+Both professionals must create a strong portfolio for potential employers or freelance clients to review.
+If you’re an aspiring graphic artist or designer, online training and certification programmes can be good ways to build a collection of work that demonstrates your skills and talents.

-Graphic artists tend to work more independently, but the work enviroment will vary based on the client and employment situation.
-Graphic artists may work in a studio with different art supplies and media, depending on what they’re producing.
-They may also work for graphic design firms, publishing houses, or advertising agencies.
+With either profession, your work environment will vary based on the client and employment situation.
+You might work in a studio or at a publishing house or advertising agency.
+There may be travel involved if you need to set up displays for clients.

-Employment for both may be full-time, part-time, or contract, and the assignments may be short-term or long-term.
-Professionals in these creative roles often must juggle many projects at once.
+Employment for both may be full-time, part-time, or contract, and the assignments may be short or long-term.
+Professionals in these creative roles must often juggle many projects at once.
+Some graphic designers and artists are assigned to one client, whilst others work for multiple clients.

-According to Glassdoor, graphic designers in the UK can earn an average annual base salary of £30,632, while graphic artists earn an average annual salary of £30,093 [1, 2].
-Salaries can range based on the location and type of agency.
-You’re more likely to have a higher salary if you work for an advertising agency in a metropolitan centre than a printer in a small town.
+According to AmbitionBox, the annual salary for a graphic designer in India is ₹3.0 LPA [1].
+A graphic artist in India can expect to earn a base salary of ₹2.5 LPA [2].
+Salaries may be impacted by your location, industry, and experience level.

-As an artistic professional, it’s essential to be knowledgeable about design principles.
-A Google UX Design Professional Certificate can help you achieve your career goals.
-This is a beginner-level course that’s completely online.
-You will learn how to use design tools like Figma and Adobe XD.
-Upon completion, you’ll have a professional portfolio to show to prospective employers.
+Ready to take the next step toward becoming a graphic designer or graphic artist?
+The Google UX Design Professional Certificate is an online course that’s suitable for beginners and intermediate learners.
+The programme consists of seven courses to prepare you for an entry-level job in the graphic design and graphic art fields.
+Upon completion, gain exclusive access to career resources like resume review, interview prep, and career support.

 Editorial Team